leandrocgsi/erudio-api-oauth2/README.md

 # SSL

-To configure the project to run on HTTPS as shown in https://spring.io/guides/tutorials/bookmarks/[Building REST services with Spring], enable the `https` profile.
+To configure the project to run on HTTPS as shown in [Building REST services with Spring](https://spring.io/guides/tutorials/bookmarks/), enable the `https` profile.
 You can do this by uncommenting the appropriate line in the application.properties file of this project.
 This will change the server port to `8443`.
 Modify the previous requests as in the following command.

 ```sh
 curl -X POST -k -vu clientapp:123456 https://localhost:8443/oauth/token -H "Accept: application/json" -d "password=spring&username=roy&grant_type=password&scope=read%20write&client_secret=123456&client_id=clientapp"